xiaojian-w/Gene-Regulatory-Networks-Construction/design.md

 ### Summary

-This project will contain following functions:
+This project will contain following main steps to
 - function 1
 - function 2
 - function 3